 - There were problems with scaling the organization.

-Most organizations are no stranger to these internal challenges, which ended up leading to systemic dysfunctions that endangered the company's ambitious goals.
+Most organizations are no strangers to these internal challenges, leading to systemic dysfunctions that endangered the company's ambitious goals.
 Examples of these dysfunctions in the Dash Core Inc.:

 - Business was not aligned with development; individual teams were not aligned with each other.
 With no common vision, every team did whichever tasks they wanted to, instead of doing what the business' goals called for.